Cultivating Curious Minds at Work

-These skills are developed through a series of inpatient months on the general medicine service, the medically complex service, the hematology/oncology service and the neonatal ICU, as well as outpatient months in continuity clinic, the emergency department, the normal newborn nursery and electives.
-Unlike many residency programs, R1s are typically given two elective months to explore potential career interests or further develop clinical knowledge base in a particular specialty.
+These skills are developed through a series of inpatient months on the general medicine service, the hematology/oncology service and the Neonatal ICU, as well as outpatient months in continuity clinic, the Emergency Department, the normal newborn nursery and electives.
+Unlike in many residency programs, R1s are typically given two elective months to explore potential career interests or further develop clinical knowledge base in a particular specialty.

 The R2 year promotes leadership, teaching and clinical decision-making skills.

-A core element of the R2 year is the award-winning, primary-care experience in a rural setting of the Northwest (referred to as the WWAMI rotation).
-Regardless of eventual career path, nearly every graduate of our program identifies the WWAMI rotation as one of the most important and meaningful learning experiences in his or her medical training.
+A core element of the R2 year is the award-winning primary care experience in a rural setting of the Northwest (referred to as the WWAMI rotation).
+Regardless of eventual career path, nearly every graduate of our program identifies the WWAMI rotation as one of the most important and meaningful learning experiences in their medical training.

-During inpatient ward rotations at Children’s and in the University of Washington Medical Center (UWMC) Newborn Nursery and NICU, R2s play an important supervisory role teaching interns and medical students.
+During inpatient ward rotations at Seattle Children's and in the University of Washington Medical Center Newborn Nursery and NICU, R2s play an important supervisory role teaching interns and medical students.

-R2s also further their education in the Pediatric Intensive Care Unit and Seattle Children’s NICU where they learn about complex medical management of critically ill infants and children.
-As R2s or R3s, residents also rotate through Harborview Medical Center (HMC), the county hospital and the region’s only Level 1 trauma/burn center.
-Rotations at HMC include emergency department and urgent care; pediatric consulting service for all inpatient trauma and burn patients; and the pediatric trauma intensive care unit.
+R2s also further their education in the Pediatric Intensive Care Unit and Seattle Children's NICU where they learn about complex medical management of critically ill infants and children.
+As R2s or R3s, residents also rotate through Harborview Medical Center (HMC), the county hospital and the region's only Level 1 trauma and burn center.
+Rotations at HMC include consultations in the emergency department, pediatric consulting service for all inpatient trauma and burn patients, and the pediatric trauma intensive care unit.

 The remainder of the year consists of outpatient rotations, including required rotations in adolescent and development as well as elective time.
 These electives offer each resident the opportunity to customize the clinical training experience to meet learning goals.

-The R3 year of training allows each resident to further enhance his or her clinical, teaching and leadership skills.
+The R3 year of training allows each resident to further enhance their clinical, teaching and leadership skills.
 On inpatient rotations, R3s have increasing levels of responsibility supervising and teaching medical students, visiting residents and pediatric R1s.

 While preparing for the transition to life after residency, considerable elective time is made available for the residents to explore additional training opportunities in pediatrics, hone their skills and concentrate on specific areas of interest.